wighawag/hardhat-deploy/README.md

 :::

-Then you need import them in your deploy script.

-But we recommend you import them in one location that you then import in your deploy script so you can share it to all of them.
+Note that extensions like `@rocketh/proxy` need to be passed into the rocketh setup function so they can be used.

-We recommend to actually use the `rocketh.ts/js` config file to do that in one place.
+The best way to do that is actually use the `rocketh.ts/js` config file itself to do that in one place.
 We also recommend you setup an alias for it  so you can import with `import .. from "#rocketh"` it from anywhere:
 You can set it up by settings imports in `package.json`